TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 Higher average: 0.6129, lower average: 0.5643
 ```

+As we can see, there is not much we can say for certain.
+One metric favours the first setup and another the second.
+The differences are not statistically significant.

 We can also try and test that the apparently best configuration `train: only keep, test:dd` is better than the other two strategies discussed here:

 * Micro F1: